mlerner/config/README.md

-# frewsxcv's config files
+# Config

-All of the files are found in `config/`

-Run the `python deploy.py` script to symlink all the config files to the home folder
+This repository contains all configuration files used by [frewsxcv](http://github.com/frewsxcv).
+The files can be found in [/home](/home).
+This repository is structured for use with [homesick](https://github.com/technicalpickles/homesick).

+## License

+Unless specified otherwise, all content in this repository is licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/).